wesleyfongchong/website-content/post/react/react-hooks/index.md

 The ability to write your own hooks is the feature that is going to significantly alter how you write React apps in the future.

-Using custom hooks you have one more way to share state and logic between components, adding a significant improvement to the patterns of render props and higher order components.
+Using custom hooks you have one more way to share state and logic between components, adding a significant improvement to the patterns of render props and higher-order components.
 Which are still great, but now with custom hooks have less relevance in many use cases.

 How do you create a custom hook?

-A hook is function that conventionally starts with `use`.
+A hook is a function that conventionally starts with `use`.
 It can accept an arbitrary number of arguments, and return anything it wants.

 Examples: